-- 1. On the source domain controller in the Active Directory Users and Computers snap-in, right-click the domain name, and then click Properties on the shortcut menu. - On the Security tab, click Add and select the account to which you wish to assign permissions (in our example, QMM_Src_AD). - NOTE: If there is no Security tab, you should select View | Advanced Features in the Active Directory Users and Computers snap-in. - Select the account name, and then enable the Allow option for the Read permission in the Permissions box. - 4.
+- 1. On the source domain controller in the Active Directory Users and Computers snap-in, right-click the domain name, and then click Properties on the shortcut menu. - On the Security tab, click Add and select the account to which you wish to assign permissions (in our example, QMM_Src_AD). - NOTE: If there is no Security tab, you should select View | Advanced Features in the Active Directory Users and Computers snap-in. - 3.
+Select the account name, and then enable the Allow option for the Read permission in the Permissions box. - 4.
 Click the Advanced button.
 In the Advanced Security Settings dialog box, select the account you specified on step 2 and click Edit. - 5.
-In the Permission Entry dialog box, select This object and all child (descendant) objects from the Apply onto drop-down list.
+In the Permission Entry dialog box, select This object and all child (descendant) objects from the Apply onto drop-down list. - Close the dialog boxes by clicking OK.